panda-re/panda/docs/PANDA.md

 You must call `panda_enable_memcb()` to turn on memory callbacks before this callback will take effect.

-If you need to know the physical address of the memory read, use QEMU's `get_phys_page_debug` function.

 **Signature**:

 	int (*virt_mem_read)(CPUState *env, target_ulong pc, target_ulong addr, target_ulong size, void *buf);